 Here are some additional benefits that you might offer:

-So target market information (customer behavior/attitudes) pertinent to Sephora or Nike or some other company as well as details relating to an industry subsector that targets consumers can be found in databases such as Mintel.
-See excerpts below:
+So target market information (customer behavior/attitudes) pertinent to Sephora or Nike or some other company as well as details relating to an industry subsector that targets consumers can be found in resources such as the Mintel Academic database.

 But some businesses sell to other businesses.
 For example, a company selling cement mixers probably will sell to landscaping companies, zoos, rent-to-own businesses, and construction companies instead of to DIY enthusiasts.

 In such a case, you may not find a published source defining their target customers.
 But you can create such a description in terms of characteristics gleaned from company reports in library databases and/or company websites.
-Herer are some examples:
+Here are are some examples:

 Geography State whether your product is more popular in the South or the North or a specific state or region or whether it will have a global customer base.